 Military Service and Child Custody

 Divorce and custody issues are more complex for military families, especially when the servicemember is relocated or deployed overseas.
 Multiple jurisdictions, the impact of foreign deployment on custody and child support, mandatory stays, and a host of other factors can influence a court’s decision about you and your kids.
-Choosing a father’s rights attorney with a track record of representing military men will protect your legal interest and the best interest of your children.
+Father’s rights attorneys with track records of representing military men are able to best protect your legal interest and the best interest of your children.

 Incarcerated men are stripped of many social and civil privileges after conviction, but if you have children, you are still a parent.
 In most circumstances, a father’s rights attorney can help you maintain contact with your child, prevent termination of parental rights, and negotiate reasonable child support obligations.